VASU-2003/Loadbalancer_on_Azure_using_Ansible/README.md

 3. httpd.yml :- it is for creation of webserver on the worker nodes
 4. cfg.cfg :- It is for changing the port number and default directory for the web server 5.haproxy.cfg :- configuration file for the haproxy server
+6. hi.html :- just a text file for testcase to check the working of webservers